 Don’t make her “watch” him or play with him.
 If she tries to enforce family rules say “Thanks, Sweetheart.
 I’m glad you know the family rules and are so good at following them, but it’s the parents’ job to be in charge.”

 Another common parenting mistake?
-Focusing on who started it or made the worse offense.
+Focusing on who started it or who made the worse offense.

 It doesn’t matter who started it.
-None of your kids are ‘victim’ or ‘perpetrator’ in sibling rivalry.
+Neither of your kids are the “victim” or “perpetrator” in sibling rivalry.
 Both have valid reasons to address.
-A child who instigates conflict may need help with waiting for his turn.
-Or he’s struggling with friends at school and is lashing out at home.

-Your kids will want to hit each other in the faces.
-Or cry and cry with no end in sight.
-In cases like these, separate them so they don’t hurt each other and have a much-needed cool-down time.
+Your kids will want to hit each other in the faces, or cry and cry with no end in sight.
+In cases like these, separate them so they avoid hurting each other.
+They’ll also have a much-needed cool-down time apart.

-But don’t force them to say sorry.
+However, don’t force them to say sorry.
 You’ll get a lazy or even sarcastic apology with no genuine intent.
+Your child might even throw a tantrum because he doesn’t feel compelled to apologize.
 Worse, they’ll be less likely to say it on their own in the future.

-Nothing zaps your day more than siblings fighting.
-Now you have the tools to help them get along.
+Nothing zaps our days more than siblings fighting, but at least now we have the tools to help them get along.

-Listen to their emotions and empathize with all children.
-Teach them how to express frustration.
-Show them how to resolve conflicts through negotiation, turn-taking and playing as a team.
+Listen to their emotions and empathize with all children, regardless of who instigated the conflict.
+Teach them how to express frustration and resolve conflicts through negotiation, turn-taking and playing as a team.
 And do as much as you can to prevent sibling rivalry to begin with.

-All sibling relationships will have conflict.
-We can do our best to teach them how to resolve them peacefully.
+All sibling relationships will have conflict, but we can do our best to teach our kids how to resolve them peacefully.